 Since it rolled onto the scene back in 2002, the Honda Ruckus has made a big impression.
 Bucking the trend of conventional scooters, the Ruckus has been designed as a rough and ready, utilitarian, urban tool rather than following the conventional styling of plastic bodywork and streamlined curves – and it works.
-Powered by an ultra-reliable 49cc motor that has more than enough power to scoot you around town and twinned with an automatic transmission for an easy ride experience, the Ruckus is one of the most recognizable 50cc scooters for sale.
+Powered by an ultra-reliable 49cc motor that has more than enough power to scoot you around town and twinned with an automatic transmission for an easy ride experience, the Ruckus is one of the most recognizable 50cc moped models out there.
 Built around a tough tubular steel frame and given absolutely no unnecessary styling, the Ruckus is a minimalist machine that does everything you’d expect it to in a very economical way.
 No more and no less.
-Arguably one of the best 50cc scooters for sale today.
+It’s a great 50cc scooter for sale today.
 Honda list the Ruckus with an MSRP of $2,699.

 The Honda Metropolitan